MikeAxtell/ShortStack/README.md

 ```
 You will now have 3 `.fastq` files of raw (untrimmed) sRNA-seq reads.
 These data are derived from Col-0 *Arabidopsis thaliana* immature inflorescence tissues (see Wang et al. 2017 <https://doi.org/10.1111/tpj.13463>)

-### Known RNAs
+### Known miRNAs
-To get a list of known RNAs, we will use all [miRBase](https://www.mirbase.org) annotated mature miRNAs from miRBase.
+To get a list of known miRNAs, we will use all [miRBase](https://www.mirbase.org) annotated mature miRNAs from miRBase.
 First, download the `mature.fa` file from miRBase at <https://www.mirbase.org/ftp.shtml>.
 Then filter it to get only the `ath` ones (*e.g.* the ones from *A. thaliana*).

 ```
-grep -A 1 '>ath' mature.fa | grep -v '\-\-' > ath_known_RNAs.fasta
+grep -A 1 '>ath' mature.fa | grep -v '\-\-' > ath_known_miRNAs.fasta
 ```

 ## Example Run
 This example is a full run.
 It takes 3 raw (untrimmed) readfiles, identifies the adapters, trims the reads, indexes the genome, aligns the reads, discovers small RNA loci, and annotates high-confidence *MIRNA* loci.
 The example uses 6 threads; this can be adjusted up or down depending on your system's configuration; more threads decrease execution time but the response is non-linear (diminishing returns with very high thread numbers).
 The examples uses the test data described above.

 ```
-ShortStack --genomefile Arabidopsis_thalianaTAIR10.fa --readfile SRR3222443.fastq SRR3222444.fastq SRR3222445.fastq --autotrim --threads 6 --outdir ExampleShortStackRun --knownRNAs ath_known_RNAs.fasta
+ShortStack --genomefile Arabidopsis_thalianaTAIR10.fa --readfile SRR3222443.fastq SRR3222444.fastq SRR3222445.fastq --autotrim --threads 6 --outdir ExampleShortStackRun --known_miRNAs ath_known_miRNAs.fasta
 ```

 On my laptop this completes in about 18 minutes.
 All results are in the directory specified by `--outdir`, "ExampleShortStackRun".
 The outputs are described in the section below called "Outputs".